jfasonntag/slides/README.md

-# Slides for Computational Economics course
+# Package for Computational Economics course

+This repository contains the course material for students.
+You should clone or download this to your computer.

-## View Slides
+## Viewing Slides Online

 The presentation is online at [ScPo-CompEcon.github.io/slides](https://ScPo-CompEcon.github.io/slides).